INTERNSHIPS & FELLOWSHIPS

 STIPEND

-No financial stipend, with the exception of Amory Fellows.
+No financial stipend.
 To be considered as an intern for MOCA and not a volunteer, college and university credit must be a requirement of your internship.
 We are willing to work with colleges and universities to satisfy course credit requirements.

 SELECTION PROCESS